-FlatCAM pratical tutorial: copper traces geometry – Part 2
+FlatCAM practical tutorial: copper traces geometry – Part 2

-Now we have a base project to start work.
-First step is to create a series of geometries that become the passes used by CNC to isolate the copper traces.
+Now we have a base project to start work on.
+The first step is to create a series of geometries that become the passes used by CNC to isolate the copper traces.

-For all the milling working I use this type of bits
+For all the milling working, I use these types of bits

-Now I must say that most of the operation are the result of experience, so you must know that this operations aren’t the better operations, but they are my better solution for milling PCB.
+Now I must say that most of the operations result from experience, so you must know that these operations aren’t the better operations, but they are my better solution for milling PCB.

 Generate trace isolation geometry

 Now we are going to select with double click the Gerber

 PCB_PCF8574_03_copperBottom.gbl where we can find the information about the traces.